changxhong/big-data-assignment-code/README.md

 # big-data-assignment-code

-# NYC Taxi Data Processing with Python (Rate Code Replacement)
+# NYC Taxi Data Processing with Python

 This project processes the **NYC Yellow Taxi Trip dataset** by replacing coded values in key columns with human-readable descriptions.
 It is designed to handle large CSV files (12+ million rows) using Python, and outputs a cleaned dataset suitable for analysis or visualization.